Potential Impacts of a MassDOT Bridge

 ENVIRONMENTAL CONCERNS

-Duxbury oyster farms are a main source of commercial industry in town.
+Duxbury oyster farms are a main source of commercial industry for the town.
 The noise and vibration from MassDOT driving new piles could significantly disturb marine life and our farmers may suffer the consequences.
+In addition, the specific types of chemical contaminants and material runoff that will leach into the bay from carbon-intensive construction materials and corrosion control treatments remain unknown.

 TRADITIONS LOST